microsoft/SparseSC/README.md

 The documentation can be built locally using the `(n)make` target `htmldocs` and is generated in `docs/build/html/index.html`.

+## Installation
+Currently you need to download the repo and build and install the package locally.
+The commands for building the package are in the makefile.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions